joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ```bash
 npm install
 ```

->> ensure you are in the `lab_10` folder when you run this command.
+> > ensure you are in the `lab_10` folder when you run this command.
 Some of you may be in the parent folder; if you did not correctly clone the git repository, you may have a folder called `w-d-l-10` in your `lab_10` folder.
 If this is the case, you'll need to run the following command: `cd w-d-l-10` and then run `npm install`.

-The above command installs the dependencies listed in the `package.json` file, and place them in the `node_modules` folder (it may take a little bit of time).
+The above command installs the dependencies listed in the `package.json` file, and places them in the `node_modules` folder (it may take a little bit of time).
 For now, we have pulled in just three dependencies:

 - `express`: A web framework for NodeJS.
 - `ejs`: A templating engine for NodeJS.
 - `nodemon`: A tool that will automatically restart our server when we make changes to our code.

 5. We are now ready to run our application.
 If you check the `package.json` file, you'll I've created a start script: ` "start": "nodemon index.js",`.
 To run this script, in the terminal, execute the command: `npm run start`.
 This will start our server.
 You should see the following output: